SAP-samples/cap-cds-hands-on/exercises/02/README.md

 > Model](https://virtual.oxfordabstracts.com/event/75555/submission/127)
 > tomorrow (Mon 01 Dec).

-When looking at the log output from the CAP server earlier, you may have noticed these lines:
+When looking at the log output from the CAP server in the previous exercise, we
+saw:

 ```log
 [cds] - connect to db > sqlite { url: ':memory:' }